-Winter brings out the fuzzy slippers, the heavy blankets and the movies on the couch but it can also bring out the worst in children, especially if they’re sick.
-We’ve gathered some ideas for when your kids are under the weather or when the temperature is simply too cold for outdoor play.
+Winter brings out the fuzzy slippers, the heavy blankets and the movies on the couch but it can also bring out the worst in children, especially if they’re sick, or stuck inside due to poor weather or COVID restrictions.
+We’ve gathered some fun and simple ideas for when your kids are under the weather or when the temperature is simply too cold for outdoor play.

 No standard ideas like television, iPad, books, puzzles and board games.
 And no craft – because I know I can’t be the only mum who would rather walk on Lego than spend an afternoon cleaning up paint and glitter …